bryanfks-dev/Courtly-Service/docs/ORDERS_RESPONSE.md

 #### Possible HTTP status codes

 - `200 OK`: when response is success
-- `500 INTERNAL SERVER ERROR`: when fails getting user bookings
+- `500 INTERNAL SERVER ERROR`: when fails getting user orders or fails to check if user has reviewed vendor's court type

 ### **GET** `/api/v1/users/me/orders/:id`